Here are some suggestions to make clean up easy.

 Alternatively, place 6 mil plastic underneath the project.
 Be sure to secure the corners.

 When the project is completed, it's likely that it will be too heavy to pick up the entire sheet of plastic at one time.
 We recommend cutting it into sections to make it easily manageable.
-In the videos below, you can see the plastic sheet method of containment.
+In the video below, you can see the plastic sheet method of containment.

 If you’re in a delicate place or situation, you’ll want to set up some simple curtains or barriers.
-Here’s a great example by Blast Brothers.

 They have this simple barrier, and as a bonus it’s even branded with their business name and phone number!
 If you don’t want to set up a barrier to stop the media’s momentum, simply lay out a larger area of plastic.

 "Sediment containment barrier (the black fabric that is used by contractors) works great and is cheap and reusable.
 Comes in 100-ft rolls with stakes."

 This will keep media out of unwanted areas, such as the customer's yard.

 Silt fence used to protect landscaping.
 Photo credit: Pro Blast of South Florida

 Dust containment is very important indoors, or in any confined space.
 Consider using plastic sheeting and an air scrubber, as shown in the video below, to protect the customer's home.